apazylbe/bigwheels/docs/cpp_style_guide.md

 ### Using `clang-format off` and `clang-format on` tags

-`clang-format off` and `clang-format on` should be use wherever makes sense.
-For instance specifying geometry data.
+`clang-format off` and `clang-format on` should be used wherever makes sense.
+For instance, when specifying geometry data.

 Avoid using  `clang-format off` and `clang-format on` to circumvent coding guidelines.